Oral Hygiene – Hoover, AL

 Did you know that adults over the age of 35 lose far more teeth from periodontal (gum) disease than they do from cavities?
 In fact, research indicates that gum disease affects three out of four adults at some point in their life.
 If you want to prevent gum disease and cavities, you’ll want to stay committed to proper tooth brushing and flossing techniques every day.
 An affective routine for oral hygiene in Hoover, AL can keep your smile healthy for life.

 Bacterial plaque causes both periodontal disease and tooth decay.
 A colorless film, plaque sticks to your teeth at the gum line.
 It constantly forms on your teeth, but thorough daily brushing and flossing removes these germs.
 This prevents gum disease and tooth decay.

-Why Choose Moulton Dentistry for Oral Hygiene?
+Why Choose Moulton Dentistry of Hoover for Oral Hygiene?

 - Caring Team Focused on Keeping Your Family Educated

 - Welcomes Families and Children of All Ages

 - Professional Recommendations for Products That Meet Your Needs

 Our dental office recommends using a soft- or medium-bristled toothbrush.
 Angle the brush at 45 degrees, ideally where the teeth meet the gums, then gently move it in a circular motion.
 This should be done several times with small strokes, gently brushing the outside surfaces of your tooth enamel.
 Apply light pressure when brushing between teeth.
 Use less pressure if you start to feel discomfort.

 After you’ve cleaned the outside surfaces, switch to the inside surfaces of your back teeth.
 Apply the same technique.